 Other parts of NICHD’s focus on improving the mental functioning of individuals who are recovering from a traumatic brain injury or stroke, and on identifying effective supports and interventions for intellectual and developmental disability.

 Findings and interventions from rehabilitation medicine have relevance to those without illness or injury, too.
 For example, rehabilitation physicians may learn skills and techniques working with complicated multiple trauma patients that they can apply to injury prevention in athletes.

 Although more than two decades of NCMRR research have revealed improvements in rehabilitation, there remain unanswered questions, for example regarding:

 - Genetic and genomic contributions to outcomes.

-The new Precision Medicine Initiative is poised to have an impact on rehabilitation medicine by focusing attention on ways to incorporate variations in genes, environment, and lifestyle in individualized treatments.
+The All of Us Research Program (previously the Precision Medicine Initiative) is poised to have an impact on rehabilitation medicine by focusing attention on ways to incorporate variations in genes, environment, and lifestyle in individualized treatments.

 For certain types of rehabilitation, best practices have not yet been developed.
 Research has generated many discoveries, but applying new and better interventions and adapting them for wider use remain priorities.
 Basic, translational, and clinical research in rehabilitation medicine will continue to be an important part of NICHD’s overall mission.